Theragatha - The Verses of the Senior Monks

 I recollected five hundred aeons

-166Developing the four establishments of mindfulness,
+166Developing the four mindfulness meditations,

 The seven factors of awakening and the eightfold path,